 JACKSON, MS — The Mississippi Department of Family and Children’s Services ended the first period of a massive court-ordered effort to reform its child welfare system having reached few of the required first-year benchmarks for improvement, according to a new report issued late Friday by a court-appointed monitor — but the agency is now well-positioned to begin making better progress under a strong new leadership team, the report says.

-The report (PDF), authored by the independent child welfare expert appointed by the court to evaluate the reform effort, says DFCS will need to accelerate and intensify its efforts to implement the required reforms under the five-year timetable established by the 2007 settlement of the class action known as Olivia Y. v.
+The (PDF), authored by the independent child welfare expert appointed by the court to evaluate the reform effort, says DFCS will need to accelerate and intensify its efforts to implement the required reforms under the five-year timetable established by the 2007 settlement of the class action known as Olivia Y. v.
 Barbour, brought by Children’s Rights and co-counsel in 2004 on behalf of the approximately 3,500 abused and neglected children who depend on the agency for protection and care.

 According the monitor, “the efforts and motivation of [DFCS’s] promising leadership team, coupled with the strengths and talents of their staff, should result in substantial progress during Period 2 if this reform effort is adequately resourced and appropriately managed.”

 Under the settlement, negotiated in November 2007 by Children’s Rights and state officials and approved in January 2008 by the federal judge presiding over the class action, each year of the reform effort has its own implementation plan.
 Most of the requirements of the first-year implementation plan were aimed at reorganizing and strengthening the structure and workforce of DFCS – including its senior management team — to enable the agency to effectively implement the reforms and provide better protection, care, and services to the children and families dependent upon it.